TCannonx/IOT_CA1/ReadMe.md

 * Email Address

 ### IAM
-Create an IAM user group for which to store the IOT thing which will be createwd for the purpose of this project.
+Create an IAM user group for which to store the IOT thing which will be created for the purpose of this project.

 ### AWS IOT Core
 * Create and register a thing on the IOT Core and add to IAM Access Group.